waivio/cl3/README.md

 The [clif](https://hackage.haskell.org/package/clif) is for symbolic computing using symbolic and numeric computations with finite and infinite-dimensional Clifford algebras arising from arbitrary bilinear forms.
 The libraries representation of a Cliffor also makes use of lists.

-# Performace Benchmarking
-A benchmark has been developed based on the Haskell entry for the N-Body Benchmark in the [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/) with some modifications to run with [Criterion](https://hackage.haskell.org/package/criterion).
-On my machine the current fastest implementation completes 50M steps with a mean time of 13.35 seconds.
-The benchmark uses a hand rolled implementation of vector math.
-The Cl3 implementation completes 50M steps with a mean time of 15.73 seconds.
-This 2.38 second difference amounts to a 23.8 ns difference in the inner loop.